slipstream/SlipStreamDocumentation/docs/advanced_tutorial/images.rst

     common.
 The username may not be correct in the parameters as they are not always uniform across cloud providers.

+Running simple virtual machines in this way is often useful for quick debugging or developing service installation recipes.

 .. admonition:: EXERCISES

    1. Create a copy of the Ubuntu 14.04 image and change the size